SymfonyCasts/api-platform3/sfcasts/ep2-security/plain-password.md

 > expected successful status code, but got 401.

 So the failure is down here.
-We *were* able to create the user... but when we trie to log in, it failed.
+We *were* able to create the user... but when we tried to log in, it failed.
 If you were with us for episode one, you might remember why!
-We never setup our API to *hash* the password.
+We never set up our API to *hash* the password.

 Check it out: inside `User`, we *did* make `password` part of our API.
 The user sends the plain-text password they want... then we're saving that directly into the database.
-That's a *huge* security problem... and it makes it impossible to log in as this user because Symfony expects `password` to hold the *hashed* password.
+That's a *huge* security problem... and it makes it impossible to log in as this user, because Symfony expects the `password` property to hold a *hashed* password.

 ## Setting up the plainPassword Field

 So our goal is clear: allow the user to send a *plain* password, but then hash it before it's stored in the database.
-To do this, instead of temporarily storing the plain-text password on the `password` property, let's create a totally *new* property for this: `private ?string $plainPassword = null`.
+To do this, instead of temporarily storing the plain-text password on the `password` property, let's create a totally *new*
+property: `private ?string $plainPassword = null`.

 This will *not* be stored in the database: it's just a temporary spot to hold the plain password before we hash it and set that on the *real* `password` property.